• Heritage Christian Jan 2024

 Chuck E. Cheese Summer Reading Program

 I love this program because it offers some flexibility for parents to decide on guidelines/challenges based upon reading level, age, and family needs.
-All you need to do is print off the 2-week long “Reading Rewards” Calendar and give your kids check-marks each day that they complete the reading challenge(s) you have set.
-Once the chart is finished, it can be redeemed at your local Chuck E. Cheese for 10 FREE play points.
+All you need to do is print off the 2-week long “Reading Rewards” Calendar and give your kids checkmarks each day that they complete the reading challenge(s) you have set.
+Once the chart is finished, it can be redeemed at your local Chuck E. Cheese for play points.

 Your Child’s School